-In this assessment, estimates of biomass derived from the 2020 VFA abundance survey are used as Primary Indicators and interpreted relative to the 2016-2020 Harvest Strategy Target and Limit Reference Points.
-Estimates of Legal biomass from the survey in 2020 are also be used to calculate Harvest Fractions of recent and future catch recommendations.
-Standardised fishery catch rates in 2023-24 are 15-24% higher than 2019-20, suggesting possible increases in Legal biomass since the 2020 survey.
+In this assessment, estimates of biomass derived from the 2020 VFA abundance survey, and preliminary estimates from the new abundance survey sites to 2024, are used as Primary Indicators, including interpretation relative to the Harvest Strategy Target and Limit Reference Points.
+Estimates of Legal biomass density from the new survey sites in 2024 are also used to calculate total biomass and Harvest Fractions for future catch recommendations consistent with the Harvest Strategy.
+Fishery-dependent Secondary Indicators from the Harvest Strategy are also used to interpret change in Legal-biomass from 2020 to 2024, between the different fishery-independent surveys.

 The Primary Indicator of Mature biomass in 2020 was well above the Limit Reference Point across WZ and in each SMU.
 The Primary Indicator of the number of Prerecruit abalone (80-119 mm) in 2020 was also above the 2018-2020 Limit Reference Point across WZ and in each SMU, except Warrnambool (i.e. noting it was above in Warrnambool in 2018).
-Numbers of Prerecruit abalone at three of the five sites sampled in Warrnambool were close to the Limit Reference Point (i.e. 44% of the 2003-06 average), and two of these sites have been well above the Reference Point for at least 2 of the last 4 years (i.e. suggesting stronger but variable recruitment), but two sites have remained well below (i.e. offshore Killarney and the Cutting).
-Maintenance of Prerecruit numbers above the Limit Reference Point will also be strongly influenced by variation in year-class strength (i.e. noting the indicator is an average across two years).
-The Harvest Strategy details breakout rules if Primary Indicators are below Limit Reference Points at the scale of WZ, but both are above Limit Reference Points at this scale.
+Numbers of Prerecruit abalone at three of the five sites sampled in Warrnambool were close to the Limit Reference Point (i.e. 44% of the 2003-06 average), with two of the five sites well above the Reference Point for at least 2 of the last 4 years (i.e. suggesting stronger but variable recruitment), but two sites have remained well below (i.e. offshore Killarney and the Cutting).
+Maintenance of Prerecruit numbers above the Limit

+Reference Point will also be strongly influenced by variation in year-class strength (i.e. noting the indicator is an average across two years).
+From sampling during 2022-24, change in estimates of under-size abalone biomass are available at Crags and Killarney (i.e. +16.7% and -34.6%).
+The Harvest Strategy details breakout rules if Primary Indicators are below Limit Reference Points at the scale of WZ, but both Primary Indicators are above Limit Reference Points at this scale.